 Plus, there are many other things involved here: what part of Romania will you visit?
 Will it be a large city like Bucharest or Timisoara, a smaller one like Drobeta Turnu Severin, or maybe you’ll visit the expensive seaside resorts in Mamaia or the traditional villages in Transilvania?

-I actually recommend reading through the entire article, as it will help you paint a better picture of the whole situation and prices in Romania.
+I actually recommend reading the entire article, as it will help you paint a better picture of the whole situation and expected expenses during your stay.

 Plane ticket & accommodation expenses

 Some could offer very cheap connections and could be even closer to your final destination.

-When it comes to accommodation, prices could go as low as 10 Euros per night at a hostel or a local pension to over 100 per night if you want to be pampered like royalty.
+When it comes to accommodation, prices could go as low as 10 Euros per night at a hostel or a local pension to over €100 per night if you want to be pampered like royalty.

-And since you’re here for a vacation, you will most likely to try out some delicious traditional Romanian food at local restaurants.
+And since you’re here for a vacation, you will most likely want to try out some delicious traditional Romanian food at local restaurants.

 Romania doesn’t really have an eating out culture and unfortunately the charming, small family restaurants that are present in so many countries over the world do not exist in most Romanian cities.

 Prices vary greatly, with a lot of budget options available, as well as more extravagant prices.